johnlpage/mlogcensor/README.md

 In version 1.0 it explicitly

-* Replaces all namespaces with the string database.collection
+* Replaces all namespaces with the string "database.collection"
 * Replaces all commands,queries etc with { field : value }
 * Removes any non cluster IP adresses
 * Removes any usernames